-OTA210: HUMAN STRUCTURE AND FUNCTION IN OCCUPATIONAL THERAPY
+OTA210 HUMAN STRUCTURE AND FUNCTION IN OCCUPATIONAL THERAPY

-This course will apply principles of biomechanics and kinesiology to the understanding and analysis of movement during occupational performance.

-This will included the study of structure and function of the skeletal, muscular and neuromuscular systems and their influences on normal and pathological motion and how this may impact occupational performance.
-The OTPF II will be emphasized as it pertains to client factors.
-Prerequisite: ANAT200.
+This course uses the knowledge gained from anatomy and physiology and applies it to the physiological and mechanical principles of movement, specifically during occupational performance.
+This will include the study of the function of the skeletal, muscular and neuromuscular systems during normal performance and how pathology of these systems impacts the performance of occupations.
+The OTPF III will be emphasized as it pertains to client factors.
+Prerequisite: ANAT200

-HP210: PROFESSIONAL COMMUNICATIONS FOR HEALTH PROFESSIONALS
+HP210 PREOFESSIONAL COMMUNICATIONS FOR HEALTH PROFESSIONALS